Cheapest VoIP Providers 2025: Top Cheap Phone Plans For UK Businesses

 Verdict

 With the ‘Big Switch Off’ of the PSTN and ISDN around the corner, UK businesses need to consider what VoIP providers work best for them – and fast.
 In any industry, one of the top considerations businesses have is for their bottom line: financial cost.
-As such, we’ve ranked the lowest-cost VoIP providers around.
+As such, we’ve ranked the lowest-cost VoIP provider plans around to help.

-Many add-ons do cost around £5 per month extra with bOnline, such as CRM integrations and video calling.
+Many add-ons do cost around £5 per month extra with bOnline (or £9 for CRM integrations).
 But given you can purchase these features without fully upgrading to higher-cost plans (as we’ve found with all other providers), it is a flexible option to create the VoIP package your business needs.

 Still, it’s worth considering other VoIPs.
 Especially if you want to factor in your potential future business growth.
-RingCentral is our best value pick in that respect, as its Premium plan has the most comprehensive feature sets on the market.
+RingCentral Essentials is our best value pick in that respect, as its Ultimate plan has the most comprehensive feature sets on the market.

 But, ultimately, every business case is different and there are plenty of cheap options featured on this page to fit your specific requirements.
 Take your pick – our research says they’re all top picks!